n48dev/blog/readme.md

 git clone https://github.com/n48dev/blog.git
 ```

 2. Start a simple local server.
-You can use the "Live Server" extension in VS Code or `http-server`:
+Use either the "Live Server" extension in VS Code or `http-server` to start a local server.

 - **With VS Code's "Live Server"**: